influxdata/docs-v2/content/influxdb/v2.0/visualize-data/visualization-types/heatmap.md

 {{< img-hd src="/img/influxdb/2-0-visualizations-heatmap-example.png" alt="Heatmap example" />}}

-Select the **Heatmap** option from the visualization dropdown in the upper right.
+Select the **Heatmap** option from the visualization dropdown in the upper left.

 ## Heatmap behavior
 Heatmaps divide data points into "bins" – segments of the visualization with upper